FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

       :math:`1\sigma` uncertainty in the flux values.

-   The accompanying ``.txt`` file contains information about the extracted object(s), including FWHM of the optimal extraction in arcsec (this should be similar to the seeing on the observing night, convolved with jitter in the star position along the slit), the SNR of the extracted spectrum (useful in identifying spurious objects), and the RMS in pixels of the wavelength solution (for DeVeny should be the same for every object):
+   The accompanying ``.txt`` file contains information about the extracted object(s), including FWHM of the optimal extraction in arcseconds (this should be similar to the seeing on the observing night, convolved with jitter in the star position along the slit), the SNR of the extracted spectrum (useful in identifying spurious objects), and the RMS in pixels of the wavelength solution (for DeVeny should be the same for every object):

    ::